nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 Calculate a spectrum for the number of individuals with uncalled genotypes as above.
 What do you make of this?

-In general the `postCutoff` threshold will depend on the mean sequencing depth of your data as well as your application, i.e. how much miscalled genotypes could throw off an analysis.
+In general the `postCutoff` threshold will depend on the sequencing depth of your data as well as how much genotyping inaccuracy could throw off an analysis.

 Now you know how to
-* Impose data quality filtering parameters
+* Apply data quality filtering
 * Calculate genotype likelihoods
 * Estimate allele frequencies and call SNPs based on these frequencies
 * Incorporate allele frequencies into a genotype prior to calculate genotype posterior probabilities